Interior-Point-based H2 Controller Synthesis for Compartmental Systems: First-Order Method

 \begin{mypro} \cref{Alg: 1} converges to a stationary point of problem \eqref{equivalent problem}. \end{mypro}

-\quad \textit{Proof}: Since $JLBF$ is continuous and coercive, by using Weierstrass' Theorem, $JLBF$ attains the global minimum on its domain, and thus $JLBF$ is lower-bounded.
-Since we use gradient descent, we can obtain a non-increasing sequence, which guarantees the convergence of $\hat{K}^{(k)}$ for each penalty parameter $t^{(h)}$.
-In addition, the solution of FIPM at each iteration converges to the solution of the original problem \eqref{equivalent problem} as $t\rightarrow \infty$.
+\quad \textit{Proof}: Given the continuity and coerciveness of $JLBF$, according to Weierstrass' Theorem, $JLBF$ attains the global minimum within its domain, establishing its lower-boundedness.
+Employing gradient descent, we generate a non-increasing sequence, ensuring the convergence of $\hat{K}^{(k)}$ for each penalty parameter $t^{(h)}$.
+Additionally, as $t\rightarrow \infty$, the FIPM solution converges to the solution of the original problem \eqref{equivalent problem}.
 The proof of convergence is complete.
-Now we prove the stationary part.
+Now we move on to the stationary part.
 Since the algorithm is guaranteed to converge, we obtain

 where $Q^* = \lim_{h\rightarrow \infty}\cfrac{1}{t^{(h)}}\cdot \left(\left[ \right]\right)^{\circ-1}\ge0$ and $A_K^{(h+1)}=A-BK^{(h+1)}$ because $K$ always exist in the feasible region and $t^{(h)}>0$.
 Hence, the first three conditions of \eqref{KKT conditions} hold trivially.
 For the last condition, denote $S^*=\lim_{h\rightarrow \infty}\left[ \right]$.
 If there is an element $S^*_{ij}>0$, $Q^*_{ij}=0$ since $1/t^{(h)}$ will force it to $0$ as $h\rightarrow \infty$.
 Since the condition holds trivially, we do not need to consider $S^*_{ij}=0$.
 The proof is complete. $ \square$